noynaert/csc346handouts/02_AdvancedJava/02_240_Threads.md

 In most cases, the Runnable method is the better choice

-- Implementing Thread makes it impossible to use inheritance for the class.
+- Extending Thread makes it impossible to use inheritance for the class.
 It effectively makes the class a final class that cannot be extended.
 - Design principles would say that a Class should have a purpose.
 Extending Thread suggests that the class's primary purpose is to be a thread.
 - There are technical limits on the extent of the multithreading